evanw/decorator-tests/README.md

 * I'm not the author of the specification and I may have misinterpreted it
 * Deviations from the specification by the tools below may be intentional

-You can use `node run.js` after `npm install` to run and update the tests below.
+You can use `node run.mjs` after `npm install` to run and update the tests below.

 ## Test Results